NathanWalker/nativescript-angular-web-components/README.md

 Unless you truly have been living underground where there may be no sound, you have probably heard of [NativeScript](https://www.nativescript.org/), the open source cross-platform framework for building native apps using JavaScript, CSS, and XML.

 Blah, blah, blah, right?
-Lets twist things up a bit.
+Let’s twist things up a bit.

 What if we could use NativeScript views to build web apps?
 Wait, huh?